apple-fritter/.conkyrc/README.md

 # .conkyrc

+# Conky is a system monitoring tool
 Conky is a system monitoring tool that generates an output of various information related to your computer's hardware, system processes, and network activity.
 To use Conky, you will need to create a configuration file (".conkyrc") that contains a set of parameters that determine what information is displayed and how it is displayed.

+# Design
 The Conky display is aligned to the top right corner of the screen and includes graphical elements such as a battery bar, memory bar, and file system bars for root and swap partitions.
 The display is also transparent and has an opacity value of 145.

 The configuration file contains several sections that define the appearance and content of the Conky output.
 The first section, Window/Display Declarations, defines the window properties, such as the type of window, transparency, and positioning.
 The double_buffer setting enables smooth animation and eliminates flickering.